vamsi1609/Excercise-Hands-On-Machine-Learning-with-Scikit-Learn-and-TensorFlow/README.md

 # Excercise-Hands-On-Machine-Learning-with-Scikit-Learn-and-TensorFlow
-solutions to the exercise questions of the book "Hands-On Machine Learning with Scikit-Learn and TensorFlow"
+Solutions to the exercise questions of the book "Hands-On Machine Learning with Scikit-Learn and TensorFlow"

 ## Chapter-1 Excercise solutions